 During the winter, there was a greatly reduced demand for sailings to Clyde resorts and so most of the excursion steamers were laid up until the next season began in April.
 In this view, several steamers are being overwintered at Bowling Harbour, probably between 1904 and 1905.
 Part of Bowling Station and the North British line between Glasgow and Helensburgh are visible in the foreground.
 The two double-funnelled paddle steamers nearest the camera are MacBrayne’s P. S. Iona on the left and the P. S. Grenadier on the right.
 Beside the Iona is M.T.
 Clark’s Lord of the Isles whose funnels have the two white stripes.
 Also present are steamers from the North British Steam Packet Company and Buchanan fleets as well as additional MacBrayne vessels, including the famous R.M.S.
 Columba on the far side. ( Courtesy of the Crawford Alexander Collection.)

-The Buchanan paddle steamer Isle of Cumbrae is calling at Bowling Pier on her way up river in this scene, circa 1913.
-The gangway is down but there is not much evidence of passenger movement.
+There had been a wharf at Bowling since 1850 and it provided a vital connection between the Glasgow steamer service and the newly constructed railway line linking Bowling with Balloch on Loch Lomond.
+In this scene, the Buchanan paddle steamer Isle of Cumbrae, built originally as the Jeanie Deans in 1884, is calling at Bowling Pier to disembark passengers on her way up river circa 1912.
 Thick black smoke obscures the view of the helmsman as he leans to the right to see beyond the funnel. ( Postcard published by Pater of Bowling.
 Courtesy of the Graham Lappin Collection.)

 This scene, captured at Bowling in the Spring of 1948, shows the paddle steamers P. S. Waverley on the left and P. S. Jeanie Deans on the right.
 The Waverley has recently been repainted in British Railways livery while the Jeanie Deans is still in the colours of the London & North Eastern Railway Company.
 British Railways had just been formed as a consequence of the Transport Act of 1947 in which the existing four large railway companies were nationalized into one.
 Just passing Bowling Harbour is a Blue Star Line cargo vessel, being escorted downstream by a Clyde Shipping Company tug.
 The bend in the river at this location, known as the Bowling Bend, is clearly visible. ( Postcard published by W. Ralston Ltd., Glasgow.
 Courtesy of the Crawford Alexander Collection. )